jzimmerman135/impcore-rs/README.md

 - **Redefinition of functions**

-  Redefining functions is allowed (but not recommended) the impcore code
+  Redefining functions is allowed (but not recommended).
+  In impcore-rs function calls refer to the version of the function that was in defined when the call was first declared.
+For example the following impcore code
 ```
 (define add-one (x) (+ x 1))
 (define add-two (x) (add-one (add-one x)))